SamuelSwartzberg/flashcardifying_text_temp/inf.md

 cd without an argument moves back to your home directory cd - moves back to previous directory (not parent directory)

+file browser = file manager
-mc ("midnight commander"), nnn are TUI file browsers.
+a file manager/browser is a program that provides an user interface for managing files and folders. mc ("midnight commander"), nnn are TUI file browsers.
+Nautilus is file manager for GNOME.

 ##### information